The prosecution report

 6. You should also record the views of the victim (injured person or bereaved) about the proposed prosecution.
 If a victim personal statement (VPS) has been taken, this should be provided to the Approval Officer.
 If the victim has not made a VPS, his/her views should nevertheless be considered in the prosecution report.
-The VPS scheme is one element in HSE’s policy on working with victims.
+The VPS scheme is one element in HSE's guidance on working with victims and bereaved families.

 7. You should set out the aggravating, mitigating and other factors relevant to sentencing, so as to provide a clear summary for the approving officer.
 This will also facilitate the production of a Friskies schedule if the case is approved (see the section on Sentencing and Costs).

 8. Where, because of the particular nature of a case, senior management has been kept informed of its progress, you should include details of senior management comments/input in the report.

 9. You should draw up a prosecution report and submit it to the Approval Officer as soon as possible after you have concluded your enquiries.
 You should meet any time standard set by your Directorate, and include in the report a written explanation for any delay.
 A defendant is entitled to "trial within a reasonable time" 3 and any undue delay in undertaking a prosecution may lead to the defence arguing that the prosecution is an abuse of process.